vasquesandre/vasquesandre/README.md

 ### Aspiring iOS Developer

 I'm in my penultimate year of a Computer Science degree, diving deep into Swift for iOS development and constantly improving my skills.
 I enjoy working on challenging and innovative projects, as well as enhancing existing solutions.
-Currently, I'm working with databases, and I have past experience in full stack development using PHP, JavaScript, SQL, and Flutter.
+Currently working with databases, and I have past experience in full stack development using PHP, JavaScript, SQL, and Flutter.

 ---